What is the average lifespan of a built-up and gravel roof?

 Saturday, August 25, 2018

-The expected lifespan of a built-up and gravel roof, often called just a “gravel roof,” is 20 to 30 years in Florida.
+The expected lifespan of a built-up and gravel roof, often called just a “gravel roof,” is 20 to 30 years in Florida, with an average of 25 years.
 The material is used for roofs with a very low slope to nearly flat.
 The roof is literally “built up,” like prepping a pan of lasagna, with alternating layers of roofing felts and hot liquid asphalt (instead of tomato sauce), and the black tar paper felts being pressed into each previous layer of asphalt before it cools and hardens.

 The roof layers are called “plies,” and 3 to 5 can be applied, but the average roof has 4 plies and is called a 4-ply built-up roof.
 The final “cheese” topping is a thick flood coat of asphalt, with gravel raked over and embedded into it while still hot.
 The layers of roofing felt and asphalt are the actual waterproofing, and the gravel topping protects the black asphalt from the sun’s UV-rays, which would otherwise accelerate the deterioration of the roof surface.